hovancik/stretchly/README.md

 ### macOS

 You can also install *Stretchly* with [Homebrew](https://brew.sh/) by running `brew update && brew install --cask stretchly`.
 When upgrading, run `brew update && brew upgrade --cask`.
-Don't forget to Quit Stretchly, first.
+Don't forget to quit Stretchly first.

  *Stretchly* is not signed (due to its costs) so you will need to use this workaround for the first run: [Open a Mac app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).